Samsung/tizen-docs/docs/application/vscode-ext/Tizen/rpk.md

    ![application](media/rpk_run_app2.png)

    > [!NOTE]
-   > Resource project is Installed, But Resource project cannot be launched by Run info popup will be displayed.
+   > An info popup will be displayed, showing the message "Resource project is Installed, but resource project cannot be launched by Run".

-# Tizen workspace yaml Validation
+## Tizen workspace YAML validation

-1. Create Tizen project using command **Tizen: Create Tizen project**..
+1. Create Tizen project using command **Tizen: Create Tizen project**.

-2. Open tizen_workspace.yaml file, Append character d to type:hybrid, Red line displays under hybridd and when mouse hover on it, Error message to be displayed.
+2. Open the tizen_workspace.yaml file and append the character 'd' to type:hybrid.
+After that, a red line displays under the word 'hybridd' when the mouse is hovered on it.
+An error message will also be displayed.

    ![worksplace validation](media/rpk_tizen_workspace_yaml_open.png)

    ![worksplace validation](media/rpk_tizen_workspace_yaml_validation.png)

-# Dotnet Workload Installation
+## Dotnet workload installation

-1. Dotnet Workload Installation will be installed on vscode activation OR by using command **Tizen: Install Dotnet Workload**..
+1. Dotnet workload installation will be installed on VS Code activation OR by using the command **Tizen: Install Dotnet Workload**.

-2. For Windows OS, Run vscode as Administrator.
+2. For Windows OS, Run VS Code as Administrator.

-3. For Ubuntu/Mac OS, Enter system password as it installation required sudo permission OR Press Esc to skip installation.
+3. For Ubuntu/macOS, enter system password as the installation requires sudo permission.
+Or you can press Esc to skip installation.

    ![dotnet workload installation](media/dotnet_workload_install_password.png)